Idoarizs/Idoarizs/README.md

 - **TensorFlow:** 🧠 An open-source machine learning framework that is often used for building neural networks.
 It allows for the implementation of AI-driven features that can adapt and improve user experience over time.

 - **Seaborn:** 📊 A Python library based on Matplotlib used for creating statistical data visualizations.
 It helps in presenting complex data in a way that is easily understood by users, improving UX through clarity and comprehensibility.

+- **NumPy:** 🔢 A foundational library for numerical computing in Python.
+It provides support for large, multi-dimensional arrays and matrices, along with a collection of high-level mathematical functions to operate on these arrays.
+It's essential for AI/ML workflows, especially when handling large datasets or performing mathematical operations efficiently.

 ## **Design & Prototyping** 🎨
 <p align="left">